 Crash dieting might help you lose weight quickly, but that’s not always healthy.
 Plus, there’s no guarantee the results will last.

-Simply put, adopting a healthy diet can be intimidating and challenging.
+Simply put, adopting a balanced diet can be intimidating and challenging.

-There are so many diets to choose from, you may feel like you don’t even really know where to start.
+There are so many diets to choose from that you may feel like you don’t even really know where to start.
 It seems like everyone under the sun has an opinion on what you should and shouldn’t eat.

 A behavior change specialist, such as a psychologist, can help you break old habits and form new ones.